 With the case against Joe making headlines as it crumbled, a successful law firm decided to defend him pro bono.

 After thirteen years on death row, Joe was beginning to see a glimmer of hope.
 A judge granted Joe, his attorneys and Father Neil access to all the prosecutor’s files on his case.
-Father Kookoothe managed to locate Christopher Longenecker, and convinced him to tell his story.
+Father Kookoothe managed to locate the other rape victim, and convinced him to tell his story.
 He told Joe’s attorney’s the horrific details of the night he was raped by Stoney Lewis and that Tony, the murder victim, had walked in on them.
 He explained that Tony was ready and willing to testify against Stoney about what he had seen.

 A hearing was held to illuminate the withholding of exculpatory evidence in Joe D’Ambrosio’s trial.
-Chris Longenecker testified about what had happened to him.
+The first man who had been raped testified about what had happened to him.
 A solid case was made and Joe and his attorney’s felt good.
 They had to wait two years, however, before the Judge finally ruled.
 When she did, she overturned Joe’s conviction and granted him a new trial.

 The trial, pending new evidence as claimed by the prosecution, was delayed for a significant amount of time, and so the judge, in a completely unprecedented move, allowed Joe out of death row on bond.
 It was 2009.
 He had been on death row for 22 years.
 He walked out of the courthouse visibly trying to hold back tears.